-Wheeler Beyond Normal Out of Town Rides (July & August)
+Wheeler Beyond Normal Out of Town Rides (June to September)

 NEW — See some new country on our out of town day trip rides.
 On the first ride in July 2019, we rode the River Trail of Illinois (aka Carl “Bud” Schmitt Trail) from Morton to Alta trailhead in Peoria.
 Future rides posted on website calendar and Facebook.
 Unless otherwise noted, rides will be on paved trails or paths suitable for road or hybrid bikes.
 Must have your own bike transport or arrange to share bike rack or van space.
-Meet up at the Connie Link Amphitheater parking lot.
+Meet up location TBD.
 Note: Helmet required and lights are always a good idea!

 Wheeler Show & Go Rides (April – October)